anetczuk/gcc-uml/README.md

 ## Issues

+Pre `gcc-15` versions have bug that does not allow to detect call to virtual method.

 ## Development

 All tests, linters and content generators can be executed by simple script `./process-all.sh`.

-Unit tests are executed by `./src/testgcclangrawparser/runtests.py`.
+Unit tests are executed by `./src/testgccuml/runtests.py`.

 Code linters can be run by `./tools/checkall.sh`.